-Laura Shapiro’s book What She Ate demonstrates a fact: food provides a window into life.
-Indeed, food can open the way into some of the most deeply held issues of identity, longing, fear, and need.
+Laura Shapiro’s book What She Ate demonstrates a fact: food provides a window into our lives.
+Indeed, food can shed light on issues of identity, longing, fear, and need.
 While biography may traditionally treat what’s on the plate as incidental, Shapiro’s work does not.
 “Food happens every day,” she argues.
 “It’s intimately associated with all our appetites and thoroughly entangled with the myriad social and economic conditions that press upon a life.
 Whether or not we spend time in a kitchen, whether or not we even care what’s on the plate, we have a relationship with food that’s launched when we’re born and lasts until we die.”

-With this in mind, Shapiro introduces us to six women, each from a different time and place: Dorothy Wordsworth, devoted sister to William, the celebrated poet of late eighteenth and early nineteenth century England; Rosa Lewis, celebrity caterer to the upper echelons of London society at the turn of the twentieth century; Eleanor Roosevelt, wife to the American president of the 1930 and 40s; Eva Braun, mistress to Adolf Hitler in the same era; Barbara Pym, the English novelist of the mid twentieth century; and the American publisher Helen Gurley Brown who shot to fame in 1960s New York.
+With this in mind, Shapiro introduces us to six women, each from a different time and place: Dorothy Wordsworth, devoted sister to William, the English poet of the late eighteenth century; Rosa Lewis, celebrity caterer to London society at the turn of the twentieth century; Eleanor Roosevelt, wife to the American president of the 1930 and 40s; Eva Braun, mistress to Adolf Hitler in the same era; Barbara Pym, the English novelist of the mid twentieth century; and the American publisher Helen Gurley Brown who shot to fame in 1960s New York.
 While their stories have been told before, Shapiro’s lens of food provides insights that are as fascinating as they are revealing.
 “It turns out that our food stories don’t always honor what’s smartest and most dignified about us,” she concludes, “more often they go straight to what’s neediest.”
 These accounts prove that to be the case.

 Dorothy Wordsworth is best known to us through the journal she kept for three of the years she spent in devoted, live-in service to her brother.
 Though today she is a cherished figure in the history of Romantic poetry, Dorothy surrendered personal ambition to the domesticity of household management.
 Indeed, as she pressed into this role, especially in the kitchen, she found purpose.
 Through close attention to the meals they shared day after day and writing about them, Dorothy affirmed that life mattered — her life mattered in all its mundanity.
 Tragically, once deprived of what mattered most to her, usurped by William’s bride, food became her obsession and a significant factor in her psychological decline.